Subsections of CrowdStrike Cloud Security

 - Secrets Manager Secret to manage CrowdStrike API Credentials.

-- IAM role that allows SSM Associations to retrive API Credentials from Secrets Manager.
+- IAM role that allows SSM Associations to retrieve API Credentials from Secrets Manager.

 - SSM Associations to deploy Falcon Sensor via SSM Distributor Package against SSM-Managed instances.